 By Tony Attwood

 This review related to the bootlegged version, not the Rolling Thunder Review version.
+There is no available version on the internet, so we offer our version, above, recorded in 2022.

 I had so carefully put the torment that Patty’s Gone to Laredo brings, right out of my mind for years and years until Larry mentioned it in his article Saith Dylan: ‘By A Forked Tongue, Be Not Enticed’ and it all came back to me and I just HAD to go and listen to it again.